DadeOrsu/DSS_answers/Part3.md

 ---

-#### 7. Discuss the security concerns about virtualization.
+### 7. Discuss the security concerns about virtualization.

 ##### Definition

-**Virtualization** is a techbology that provides an abstraction of the resources used by some software which runs in a simulated environment called a virtual machine (VM).
+**Virtualization** is a technology that provides an abstraction of the resources used by some software which runs in a simulated environment called a virtual machine (VM).
 Benefits include:

 - better efficiency in the use of physical system resources
-- isolation of different OS/SW systems over the same Hardware (of interest for security
+- isolation of different OS/SW systems over the same Hardware (of interest for security)
 - simplified management of OS (restart, migration, checkpointing, cloning, etc.

 Virtualization proviedes support for multiple distinct operating systems and associated applications on one physical system.